raffopazzo/depc/docs/04_coding_style.md

   if you can't find a way, try harder;
   if you still can't, then it's fine, as long as you don't just give up right away.
+* Comments: they are very welcome, except when silly;
+  `int x = 0; // initialize x to 0` is definitey not welcome;
+  comments should be used to explain surprising behaviour, or to give more colour on why, what, who, etc.

 ```cpp
 #include "library_99/this/file.hpp"